xbrlus/ferc-renderer/README.md

 3. Extract the archive and copy the ```plugin/xule``` folder and files and ```plugin/FERC``` folder and files to the plugin directory of Arelle in your environment (if prompted, overwrite files in the existing xule subfolder).
 In a Windows environment, this would be located on a path similar to C:\Program Files\Arelle\plugin; on a Mac, the location would be at /Applications/Arelle.app/Contents/MacOS/plugin.

 ### Source Install
-* Download the latest version of [Arelle](https://github.com/Arelle/Arelle/releases) fro GitHub to your environment and install.
+* Download the latest version of [Arelle](https://github.com/Arelle/Arelle/) from GitHub to your environment and install.
 * Install the following modules to python:
   * isodate
   * aniso8601